-AEMO is required to describe in the SSRM what is meant by 'stable voltage waveforms' such that: in steady state conditions inverter based resources and market network service facilities do not create, amplify or reflect instabilities; and avoiding voltage waveform instability following any credible contingency event or protected event.
+AEMO is required to describe in thise SSRM-Methodology what is meant by 'stable voltage waveforms' such that: in steady state conditions inverter based resources and market network service facilities do not create, amplify or reflect instabilities; and avoiding voltage waveform instability following any credible contingency event or protected event.

-SSSPs must use reasonable endeavours to plan, design, maintain and operate their transmission network, or make system strength services available to AEMO, such that the description in the SSRM is satisfied.
+SSSPs must use reasonable endeavours to plan, design, maintain and operate their transmission network, or make system strength services available to AEMO, such that the description in the Methodology SSRM is satisfied.

 The four criteria below comprise AEMO's description of a stable voltage waveform to facilitate the operation of projected inverter based resources and market network service facilities for the purposes of NER S5.1.14(b) and (c).
-The description is made up of four key criteria which should be met under both pre- and post-contingency conditions.
+The description is made up of fourfour key-criteria which should be met under both pre- and post-contingency conditions.
+Criterion 1 and Criterion 2 below-focus on RMS voltage magnitude and change in RMS voltage phase angle, which are fundamental indicators of voltage waveform stability in a power system.
+Criterion 3 focuses on the description of instantaneous three-phase voltage waveforms and Criterion 4 describes the threshold for undamped RMS voltage oscillations in the power system.

-This description is intended to focus on the resilience of the voltage waveform to instabilities which are particularly relevant for the integration of inverter based resources.
+This description is intended to focus on the response silience of the voltage waveform to instabilities which are particularly relevant for the integration of inverter based resources.
+This description is not intended to characterise is not a characterisation of during the fault behaviour of the behaviour of inverter based resources during a fault.
+Rather, it attempts to describe criteria to achieve a stable , rather it attempts to guantify voltage waveform response in the power system, stiffness of the power system during before and after a fault (that is, pre- and post-contingency). pre fault and post fault conditions.
 In addition, this description is designed to facilitate a shift away from considering voltage waveform stability largely as an outcome of fault level contribution.